-The IIJA and IRA are poised to have profound impacts on the clean energy economy.
-Energy producers - such as developers and owners of wind farms and other renewable energy generators - will be able to access tax credits leading to greater investment in renewable energy and lower prices.
-Energy consumers - such as EWEB customers - will be able to take advantage of rebates and incentives to install high-efficiency electric heat pumps and to buy electric vehicles, among other electric products.
-Due to this legislation, it is expected that renewable energy will be more abundant and cheaper for EWEB to procure, while demand for electricity will be higher as EWEB's customers continue to electrify.
+The IIJA and IRA were starting to have profound impacts on the clean energy economy.
+Tax credits for clean energy producers may continue to lead to greater investment in renewable energy and lower prices.
+Energy consumers - such as EWEB customers - have been able to take advantage of rebates and incentives to install high-efficiency electric heat pumps and to buy electric vehicles, among other electric products.
+Due to this legislation, it was expected that renewable energy would be more abundant and cheaper for EWEB to procure, while demand for electricity will be higher as EWEB's customers continue to electrify.
+The impact of these programs are now uncertain with the change in federal direction.